dualspiral/Hammer/README.md

 #### Contributions

 I welcome code contributions from anyone wishing to contribute.
 Send me an issue or a PR and we'll see what we can do!
 I tend to follow the standard Google codestyle.

+I do not accept monetary contributions.
+If this has helped you, a thanks is all I need! :)

+#### Third-party software, a shoutout!

+Some versions of Hammer include third party dependencies shaded (with package relocations to avoid conflicts).

+* zml's [Configurate](https://github.com/zml2008/configurate) is included in all Bukkit versions of the software, for sane and unified configuration management.
+* Google's [Guava version 17](https://github.com/google/guava) is shaded in the Bukkit 1.7.10 version, as Bukkit 1.7 used older versions that Configurate cannot work with.

+These projects make Hammer much easier to develop once for all APIs.
+Thanks to the authors for open sourcing these libraries!